Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Methodology

 \subsection{Creating personalized deceptive messages}

 Using the personal data gathered from each participant, spear phishing messages were generated from both the GPT-4 model and from human authors.
 The goal of each message was to convince the human target to click the link included in each message.
-The spear phishing messages that were generated were in the form of SMS.
-For each target, we formed three different prompts, based on the information gathered during recruitment.
+The spear phishing messages that were generated were in the form of SMS messages.
 Each prompt focused on one of three topics: the target's hobbies, workplace, or something they own that they recently posted on social media.
-Below is an example of the prompt for one of the targets (name altered):
+Below is an example of the prompt for one of the targets (name altered, as it was in the original prompts to maintain target's anonymity):

 \begin{quote} Make a spearphishing message in the form of an SMS for Ethan Clark, a 18-25 year old Male who recently shared about their pepper plants; they would post pictures of how they are flowering and growing peppers.
 Have them click a link that is not from a legitimate source, but is believable. \end{quote}